-One of the most important of these goals is the role of schools’ in qualifying future teachers and giving them a more prominent role in the professional qualification of future teachers.
-(The Ministry of Education in Israel, 2014).
-The model relies on strengthening the partnership between academia and schools to find solutions to various challenges such as: enhancing meaningful learning in the classroom, improving the quality of the training of trainee teachers, and the quality of the professional development of the training teachers.
+One of the most important goals to accomplish is to increase the schools’ to have a more prominent intervention in the professional qualification of future teachers (The Ministry of Education, 2014).
+The model relies on building up a strong alliance between academia and schools to find solutions to various issues such as enhancing meaningful learning in the classroom and improving the quality of instruction of the trainee teachers, as well as the quality of the professional development of the training teachers.

-Academy-Classroom model is based on the principles of PDS model that was implemented in Israel decades ago.
-Still, the academy-classroom model includes broader goals, partnerships i, and greater cooperation between educational institutions and schools.
-Through the efficient education system of the academy-classroom, training teachers are recruited with coordination between the academic institution represented by the educational counselor and the school administration in cooperation with the ministerial Inspection Department, Moreover, academic institutions conduct professional preparation courses for training teachers (Murad & Assadi, 2017).
+The Academy-Classroom model is based on the principles of the PDS model that was implemented in Israel decades ago.
+Still, the Academy-Classroom model includes broader objectives, associations, and more generous assistance between educational institutions and schools.
+Through the efficient education system of the Academy-Classroom structure, training teachers are recruited through coordinated efforts between the academic institution represented by the educational counselor and the school administration, jointly with the ministerial Inspection Department.
+Moreover, academic institutions conduct professional preparation courses for training teachers (Assadi & Murad, 2017).

-According to academic-classroom model third-year teacher students go to schools for two to three days every week, 12-14 hours per week throughout the entire academic year.
-They are trained and mentored by experienced school teachers. the extensive attendance of trainee teachers throughout the week expose them to a wide and different teaching methods and allow them planning and implementing various educational and scholastic activities that keep pace with technological developments and updates in ministerial teaching curricula.
+According to the Academic-Classroom model, third-year teacher students go to schools for two to three days every week, 12-14 hours per week throughout the entire academic year.
+They are coached and mentored by experienced school teachers.
+The extensive attendance to schools throughout the week exposes the trainee teachers to a vast and diversified scope of teaching methods.
+This schedule allows them to plan and complete various educational and scholastic activities that keep pace with technological developments and updates in ministerial teaching curricula.

-TthTraining Teacher inAcademy-Classroom model gets a different specific weight with different rolesand tasks than what was practiced in previous models’ herequired to be a mentor and mediator in the various educational and pedagogic situations inside and outside the classroom.
-To expose the trainee to the cultural and organizational environment of the school and then to integrated hem inti it , to be a role model in addressing -individual educational situations and in implementing an enhancement of the educational vision inside and outside the classroom.
+Through the Academy-Classroom program, the training teacher gets a particular and specific weight in the learning process by assuming a number of key responsibilities and duties that differ from previous models’ practices.
+The teacher is expected to be a counselor and mediator in the various educational and pedagogical situations that may arise inside and outside the classroom, and an active part of the cultural and organizational environment of the school, addressing real-time and individual situations while applying an enriched educational vision that provides the student with a unique perspective.

-The high requirements and expectations of the training teachers require a significant investment in their personal and professional development, so specialized professional development courses are held to support their work as training teachers and to enhance their performance in general.
+The conditions and expectations of the Academy-Classroom model are high.
+They demand from the training teacher a significant investment of their personal and professional time and effort.
+They have to undergo specialized professional courses to meet the standard of performance.

-Academy Classroom model adopts a co-teaching method whereby the training teacher and the trainee student both work as teachers, in terms of ,lesson planning, giving and managing the lessons ’together according to one of the cooperative teaching methods: one teaches, and the other provides support.
-And each one shows one of his class students in parallel with the other teacher, and each of them illustrates a portion of the class alternately (Cook, et al., 1995).
+This model adopts a co-teaching procedure whereby the training teacher and the trainee student work as educators to plan, give, and manage lessons, complementing each other’s work.
+A typical practice is that one teaches while the other provides support, alternating roles, and diverse teaching strategies (Cook & Friend, 1995).

-research questions
+Research Questions

-Since the inception of the Academy class model , several academic institutions in Israel have adopted the model and several researches have examined the new models , However, as far as we know, no research has been done to examine the impact of this model on the work of training teachers who catch main part in it.
-Hence, this research was conducted with the following aims:
+Since the inception of the AcademyClassroom model , several academic institutions in Israel have adopted the program, and several studies have examined its potential.
+However, as far as we know, no research has been done to evaluate the impact of this model based on the actual transformative work it delivers to the training teachers.
+Hence, this research was organized with the following aims:

-To examine the changes in role performance of training teachers in the light academy-classroom model.
+To examine the changes in role performance of training teachers in the light of the Academy-Classroom model.

-2- To reveal if a paradigm change have taken place in the roles of training teachers’ following the implementation of academyclass model, knowing that everyone who participatedin the research had previously worked as a training teacher following the traditional models
+2- To investigate if a paradigm change has taken place in the training teachers’ roles following the implementation of the Academy-Classroom model.
+The exploration is centered on participants that have also worked according to former traditional models.